Naked-Cat-Plugins/fluent-cart-ifthenpay/readme.txt

 == Installation ==

 * Make sure you already have a contract with ifthenpay;
-* Use the included automatic install feature on your WordPress admin panel and search for “ifthenpay for fluentcart”;
+* Use the included automatic install feature on your WordPress admin panel and search for “ifthenpay fluentcart”;
 * Multibanco: Go to FluentCart > Settings > Payment Settings > Multibanco and fill in the MB Key provided by ifthenpay;
 * After saving the settings: Activate the “Webhook/Callback” to enable automatic payment notification from ifthenpay to your website (the Backoffice Key provided when signing the contract is needed);
 * Start receiving payments :-)